mgouzenko/-bms/PROJ2_README.txt

 This is actually a requirement in a building whose management we spoke to; if there are ever any accusations of damage, the management can look at the valet's handwritten logs and see what times the car in question was retrieved.
+That way, they know what times to inspect in surveillance camera footage.